iAmNathanJ/file-pluck/README.md

 `npm i file-pluck`

 ## Usage
 The `pluckFile` function returns a promise that will resolve to an array of "snippets" found within the target file(s).
+It accepts one argument--a single file as a string, or an array of files.
+Globs work too.
 Use it like so...

 *text.txt*
 ```